About

 6

-I can transform my ecological emotions (such as grief, fear, or anger) into constructive actions for change.
+36. I can transform my ecological emotions (such as grief, fear, or anger) into constructive actions when I feel that they make a difference.
 (Skill)

 1: I am not able to transform my ecological emotions (such as grief, fear, or anger) into constructive actions.